ruvosllc/secrets-handler/README.md

 ### Options
 `--path` or `-p`
-Specify a path to be used as a prefix for fetched parameters.
+Specify the path prefix of the parameters to fetch.
 Defaults to `/`.

 ### Example
 ```